 The building administrator convenes the meeting.
-The administrator/designee will contact the parent/guardian(s) and appropriate committee members regarding the purpose, time, and place of the meeting.
-If the parents choose not to attend the meeting after proper notification, the committee should convene and take appropriate action.
+The administrator/designee will contact the parent/guardian and appropriate committee members regarding the purpose, time, and place of the meeting.
+If the parent/guardian choose not to attend the meeting after proper notification, the committee should convene and take appropriate action.
 In situations where a committee consensus cannot be achieved, the principal will make the final decision.
-Parent/guardian(s) will be notified by letter of the action taken by the committee.
+Parent/Guardian will be notified by letter of the action taken by the committee.